 Because our event takes place on the first Saturday of June, it may be necessary to begin training before the weather allows cycling outdoors, especially for those doing longer routes.

 Maximize your cycling performance before the BayCare Clinic Century Bayshore to Lakeshore bike tour.
 Our experts will fit you to your bike to increase comfort and efficiency and to address any injury prevention needs.
-A bike fit analysis is great for anyone who enjoys riding, from the novice to the elite cyclist.
+Bike fitting is great for anyone who enjoys riding, from the novice to the elite cyclist.

 An individualized approach to wellness and fitness.
 For example, riders training for the BayCare Clinic Century Bayshore to Lakeshore bike tour will have training sessions planned to help ensure the best possible performance on ride day.

 Sport-specific training and movement analysis designed to help higher-level athletes improve agility, speed, endurance, power and strength.
-Elite riders training for the BayCare Clinic Century Bayshore to Lakeshore bike tour will have training sessions planned to help ensure the best possible performance on ride day.
+Elite riders training for the BayCare Clinic Century Bayshore to Lakeshore bike tour who opt for sports performance training will have training sessions planned to help ensure the best possible performance on ride day.

 Aurora BayCare athletic trainers